 |

-SS-Division Wiking's march route through East Europe and Soviet Union 1941-1945 |
+Wiking's march route through East Europe and Soviet Union 1941-1945 |

 TO: Commander, SS-Division Wiking.
 The entire field army is looking to your division.
 You have the task of paving the way for the field army toward Grozny. /signed/ Generaloberst Ewald von Kleist.
 It was intended for the division to eject the enemy ensconced at Malgobek, which was on the demarcation line between Europe and Asia.
 Blocking any German advance to Grozny was the Malgobek ridge.
 SS-Gruppenführer und Generalleutnant der Waffen-SS

 Felix Steiner was ordered to launch a flanking maneuver along the valley of the River Kurp that ran behind the ridge.
 Wiking's first objective was the fortified town of Sagopshin or Ssagopschin, several kilometers farther up the valley, which was crisscrossed with steep-sided gorges and antitank ditches.
 Credit: Military historians Adrian Gilbert and Robert Forczyk.
 Top image: photo taken by Hitler's personal photographer Hugo Jäger, specialised in colour photography.
 LIFE photo archive.
-FU.
+Fair use.
 Middle image: a tank destroyer Marder II of the SS-Panzerjägerabteilung 5 of the Wiking in the Caucasus during

 Operation Edelweiß.
 The Marders were not assault vehicles or tank substitutes; they were best employed in defensive or overwatch roles.
 During combat, the Marders often used to flank enemy tanks and destroy them from the side or rear.
 Credit: Julius Backman Jääskeläinen. c.
 Bundesarchiv.
+Bottom image: K.G.
+Klietmann, Die Waffen-SS.

 Hitler actually both regarded and followed the advice of his marshals to a much greater degree than is often thought of (yes, he wasn’t the best warlord, but not nearly as pig-headed as he is often portrayed to be).
 And the German generals got their tactics right but their logistics horribly wrong.